HTTP-RPC/Kilo/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.httprpc/httprpc.svg)](http://repo1.maven.org/maven2/org/httprpc/httprpc/)

 # Introduction
-HTTP-RPC is an open-source framework for implementing RESTful and REST-like services in Java.
+HTTP-RPC is an open-source framework for implementing and interacting with RESTful and REST-like web services in Java.
 It is extremely lightweight and requires only a Java runtime environment and a servlet container.
 The entire framework is distributed as a single JAR file that is less than 60KB in size, making it an ideal choice for applications where a minimal footprint is desired.

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.